 This is another late-entry economy free spool model.
 Like the reels above, the “Raider” was only offered from 1939 to 1941.
-Two sizes were available, the No.200B 250 yd. size and the No.200BW 300 yd. size.
+Two sizes were initially available, the No.200B 250 yd. size and the No.200BW 300 yd. size (seen below).
 The first two years saw the “Raider” without a star drag, but in 1941 it was added to the 250 yd. size only.
-They called this model the No.200D.
-All these are tough to find and the 1939-1940 example below, with the rare box, is the only one we’ve seen.
+They called this model the No.200D and it can be seen in the last six photos, with the original box.
+All these are tough to find, especially in the original package.
 Click on the photo to see the entire image.
 Photos of the three 1939-1941 catalog listings are also shown below.

 “Sea Rover” No.900, No.900A, No.900B & No.900BW by Bronson

 The No.900 was one of the four original reels introduced by Bronson in 1933, offered in the 250 yd. size only.
 In 1934, a 300 yd. size would be added.
 These were higher-grade free spool reels, identical to the “Viking” model, but without a star drag.
 In 1939, the “Sea Rover” was slightly redesigned with a torpedo grip, replacing the wooden grip used through 1938.
 It was also renumbered and a 150 yd. size added.
 The 150 yd. size would retain the old wooden grip, however.
 The 150 yd. was designated the No.900A , the 250 yd. size the No.900B and the 300 yd. the No.900BW.
 These were abruptly discontinued after the 1940 season.
 A pre-1939 example can be seen in the first three photos, with the original box.
 The reel in the next three photos is a later model with the torpedo grip.
 The catalog photos are from 1933, 1934 and 1939.
 A pre-1939 “black” version is also shown below.